mesosphere-backup/k8s-bootcamp/session3/lecture.md

 "A pod (as in a pod of whales or pea pod) corresponds to a colocated group of applications running with a shared context."

+A Pod is a group of coordinating containers.

+The smallest unit the Scheduler understands.

 Nodes
 ===

 Node are most closely associated with "machines on the network".

+Services
+====

+?